NeutroniumCore/neutronium-vue/README.md

 ### Important

 Each versions is specific to a version of Neutronium.JavascriptFramework.Vue.
-Version 5.0.0 is compatible with last Neutronium version: 1.1.0
+`Version 5.1.0` is compatible with last Neutronium version: `v1.1.0`

 For `1.0.0` use:
 ``` bash